|Index|SAP Edge Integration Cell on SUSE

 EIC Secret Create

-To install the Helm Charts from the application-collection you need to log in into the registry.
+To install the Helm charts from the application-collection, you need to log in to the registry.
 This needs to be done with the Helm client.

 To log in to the Rancher Application Collection, run: